luminaxster/CS211-Spring2024-P2/README.md

 Now, you will need to use the `Robot` class to implement your `sublime` package.
 As you red the documentation, there are four easter eggs incepted in P1, and how E1's Robot is now extremely powerful, abstractely, of course.

-# DO NOT PROCEED WITHOUT READING THE ABOVE API DOCUMENTATION
+# DO NOT PROCEED WITHOUT READING THE DOCUMENTATION
+# MAKE SURE YOUR JAVA VERSION IS AT LEAST 11

 ---